 Smart City Challenge Winner Readies for Implementation

-Cities all across the world are reconsidering their transportation infrastructure, options and the role of transportation systems in moving people to greater economic opportunity.
-Earlier this year, the U.S. Department of Transportation held a competition designed to encourage cities how to plan for a smarter, more inclusive and more innovative future.
+Cities all across the world are reconsidering their transportation infrastructure, options, and the role of transportation systems in moving people to greater economic opportunities.
+Earlier this year, the U.S. Department of Transportation held a competition designed to encourage cities how to plan for a smarter, more inclusive, and more innovative future.

 Here's what McMahon learned about the application and what happens next:

-For Columbus, winning the Smart City Challenge is an opportunity to reconnect neighborhoods where residents lack access to the jobs, healthy food and transportation.
+For Columbus, winning the Smart City Challenge is an opportunity to reconnect neighborhoods where residents lack access to jobs, healthy food, and transportation.
 It's also an opportunity to continue to strengthen the city's unprecedented culture of collaboration.

-According to Ortega, the smart city vision was developed with broad based community involvement.
-The city team was composed of staff from the Mayor's office, Department of Public Services and Department of Development.
+According to Ortega, the smart city vision was developed with broad-based community involvement.
+The city team was composed of staff from the Mayor's office, the Department of Public Services, and the Department of Development.
 Other public partners included Ohio State University, Franklin County, and other communities in the Columbus region as well as the nonprofit Battelle Memorial Institute.
 Additionally, the private sector collaborated on the application with representation from General Motors, Honda, Uber, Car2Go, CoGo, the banking and insurance sectors, Clean Fuels Ohio, Siemens, AT&T, GE, and Ricardo.

 To implement the smart city strategies, the city is creating a Smart Columbus Program Office to be housed in the Public Service Department.
 It is envisioned that a nonprofit board will be established to continue to engage the various partners and to leverage external funding.

 The smart city strategies will be deployed on a district basis.
-Planners from the Development Department were instrumental to formulating this approach.
-The four districts that will be the focus of initial smart city efforts include, Residential District, Downtown Urban Core, Commercial-Business Center, and the Logistics Rickenbacker District.
+Planners from the Development Department were instrumental in formulating this approach.
+The four districts that will be the focus of initial smart city efforts include the Residential District, Downtown Urban Core, Commercial-Business Center, and the Logistics Rickenbacker District.
 Rickenbacker Airport is one of the largest cargo airports in the country and a major transportation hub.